jlazovskis/neurotop-nest/README.md

 ## Running an experiment

 Simply call `python bbmc2.py`.
 This will run a simulation for 100ms on the 31346-neuron mc2 Blue Brain column, with lots of strong stimuli sent to the circuit.
 A spike file with a name like`bbmc2_constant_1591291009.npy` will be output.
-To make a visual overview of the experiment, open the file `analysis.py` and paste the name of this output spike file, adjusting the otehr parameters as necessary.
+To make a visual overview of the experiment, open the file `analysis.py` and paste the name of this output spike file, adjusting the other parameters as necessary.
 The end of the file should look like this:

 	nnum = 31346
-	spikes = 'bbmc2_n15_1591291009.npy'
+	spikes = 'bbmc2_constant_1591291009.npy'
 	time = 250
+	flagser='/home/user/flagser/flagser'
 	t1 = 5
 	t2 = 10

+The location of `flagser` is necessary to compute the sizes of the transmission response active graphs (in the function `flag_tr`).
+If you are not computing this, you do not need flagser.
 Then call `python analysis.py` to analyze the output spike file.
 This will also compute the transmission response of the experiment for `t1=5` and `t2=10`, compute the homology of the flagged active graph, and plot pairs of betti curves against each other.

 ### Options